 I know, I know, I’m a horrible person.
 Send your hate mail here.

 Seriously, the responses that I get when I confide that I’d prefer to sit poolside rather than beachside are so strong that I tend to keep my beach hating on the lowdown.
 On a recent trip to Cancún, I had a moment of understanding with an awkward, pre-teen whose father found him in a chair next to me at the pool.

 “What do you have against the beach?” asked the father while waving incredulously at the sand and the waves just 50 feet away.
 “It’s the beach.”

 The boy then walked meekly to a sandy beach chair, because, well, who can argue with that logic?

 So, it is with great trepidation that I reveal my deep, dark secret.
 And, because I’m no fool, I come prepared with an olive branch.

 To all beach lovers: You are right (sort of).

 It’s often hard for me to admit when I am unhappy but, as I look back on the past 12 months, I concede that this has been a tough year.
-A bright spot (pun intended) are the three trips that I took to different sunny beaches with many of the wonderful women in my life.
+Some bright spots (pun intended) are the three trips that I took to different sunny beaches with many of the wonderful women in my life.

 All three trips were for reasons other than (only) fun in the sun.
 I traveled to San Diego with a group of girlfriends to celebrate the retirement of a friend from the Navy after 21 years of service.